bayesianvictor/bayesianvictor.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Professor with a Personal Chair in Statistics and Data Science at the School of Mathematics, University of Edinburgh.
-I received the degree in Telecommunication Engineering, the M.Sc. degree in Communication Technologies, and the Ph.D. in Electrical Engineering from University of Cantabria.
+I received the degree in Telecommunication Engineering, the M.Sc. degree in Communication Technologies, and the Ph.D. in PhD in Statistical Signal Processing from University of Cantabria.